ibeliuha/log-replication-service/README.md

 - backward synchronization (after new secondary registered master sends all his messages to it)
 - logging
 - retry mechanism
+#### 2023-10-15
+- adding in order messages from to secondaries message registry

 ### Service Operation Algorithm
 1. After starting servers all secondaries send `POST /register` request to master in order for master to save them in its registry